Literary Devices: Sound Devices in Poetry and Literature

-Literary writers -- especially poets -- use sound devices, such as rhyme and rhythm, to reinforce the meaning of poetry.
+Literary writers -- especially poets -- use sound devices, such as rhyme and rhythm, to reinforce the meaning of poetry and enhance the english language.
 Sound devices help readers develop strong visual images, reinforcing the mood and tone of the literary piece.
 The goal is to use sound devices to evoke an emotional response in readers.
 Poets typically stress specific syllables, known as accents, to emphasize particular sounds and create a powerful rhythm.
+From Shakespeare, Edgar Allan Poe, Lewis Carroll and more, many greats use these literary devices and tricks.

 Head Rhyme: Alliteration